 Bounded change.
 Departmental, limited to one group.
 A manager restructures their team for efficiency.
 Affects a handful of people.

 Deliverable-led change.
-Project-centric, focus on the deliverable rather than on the change itself.
+Project-centric, focus on the deliverable rather than the change itself.
 Launching a new product or process.
 Affects whoever interacts with the deliverable.

 Four outcomes of change